Kanao Inouye

-Kanao Inouye (Inoyue Kanao) was a Canadian man convicted of high treason and war crimes for his actions during World War II.
+Kanao Inouye (Inoue Kanao) was a Canadian man convicted of high treason and war crimes for his actions during World War II.
 Known as the "Kamloops Kid", he served as an interpreter and prison camp guard for the Imperial Japanese Army and the Kenpeitai secret police.

 Early life in Canada

 A Nisei (second-generation Japanese-Canadian), Kanao Inouye was born to immigrant parents in Kamloops, British Columbia.
 His father, Tadashi "Tow" Inouye, had emigrated to British Columbia from Tokyo, and had been a decorated Canadian soldier during World War I who earned the Military Medal at Second Battle of Cambrai. serving in the 47th Battalion (British Columbia), CEF.

 Although his father died in 1926, Inouye at his first trial described his life in Canada as happy.
 His family nevertheless maintained close ties to Japan, where several relatives were prominent civic and political leaders.
 His paternal grandfather, Tokutaro Inoue, was a Rikken Seiyūkai Member of Parliament in the House of Peers and a founder of Keio Corporation.
 One of his uncles, Tokutaro Kimura, was later the 1st Minister of Justice.

 After he graduated from Vancouver Technical School, Inouye's family urged him to go to Japan to continue his education.
 He did so in 1938 and was still there when World War II began.